BGP Community Dictionary Dataset

 When referencing this data (as required by the AUA), please use:

-The CAIDA UCSD BGP Community Dictionary - < dates used >,Also, please, report your publication to CAIDA.
+The CAIDA UCSD BGP Community Dictionary - <dates used>,You are required to report your publications using this dataset to CAIDA.

 Request Data Access